 As an outgoing Erasmus+ student you will be covered by the University's Personal Accident and Travel Policy.
-Further information on insurance can be obtained from the Insurance Office.
-You will have access to the full insurance information once registerd in the portal through Let's Go Abroad on SurreyLearn.
+Further information on insurance can be obtained from the MySurrey Insurance web-page.
 There may be certain occasions and certain countries where you are not covered fully.
 It is your responsibility to check this.

-It is also part of your contractual requirement to assist at a 'Study and Work Abroad Fair', organised by the Global Engagement Office in November, on your return.
-If you have had a licence for the OLS you will be required to complete the final language assessment.
+It is also part of your contractual requirement to assist at a 'Study Abroad Fair', organised by the Global Engagement Office in November, on your return.

 In 2014, the Erasmus+ Student Network celebrated the launch of MapAbility platform, a ground-breaking online map designed to inform disabled students about the accessibility level of European Higher Education Institutions.
 Click here for details.